Gammarkin/app-ideas-executions/README.md

 ---

-## This is a repository wich contains my executions of the app ideias of the repository <a href="https://github.com/florinpop17/app-ideas" alt="app-ideas repo link"> app-ideias </a> by: florinpop17.
+# This is a repository wich contains my executions of the app ideias of the repository <a href="https://github.com/florinpop17/app-ideas" alt="app-ideas repo link"> app-ideias </a> by: florinpop17.
-## * Most of the things are made in react.
-Some are made with class components, and others with functional components.
+ * Most of the things are made in react.
+Some are made with class components, and others with functional components. (soon).
 ## Demo <a href="https://gammarkin.github.io/app-ideas-executions/" target="_blank">Here!</a>.
 Just choose a tier, and if i've already made an app of that tier, it will be there.
 ---